rokde/laravel-starter-kit/README.md

 - [database notifications](https://laravel.com/docs/notifications#database-prerequisites) already set up
 - Profile settings including locale settings
 - Imprint, Terms and Policy templates supported

+### Build with DDD

+`php artisan make:module [MODULE_NAME]`

+This generates the whole module stub.
+Use contracts and dtos to communicate between domain boundaries as described in [Modularizing Inertia](https://pacific-nymphea-e41.notion.site/Modularizing-Inertia-Laracon-India-2025-1a6320a6974e8014b91ec08cc6b79c4e).
+An [example repository](https://github.com/avosalmon/artisan-airlines) describes it better.
+It supports also the module-based loading and providing of typescript code for inertia.

 ### Configure the used layouts with a console command (provided by the foundation-layout module)